 Before You Apply

-Make sure that you have read fully the advert, and that you meet any ‘required’ criteria – employers ensure they put this in job adverts so that they don’t receive applications from unsuitable applicants – and to save you time.
-If you do not read the job advert fully, you may be missing key instructions that the employer wants you to do – for instance including a reference number or writing in black ink.
-Some employers want you specifically exclude things from your application – for
+Make sure that you have read the whole job advert, that you understand the job scope and that you meet any ‘required’ criteria – employers ensure they put this in job adverts so that they don’t receive applications from unsuitable applicants – and to save you and themselves time.
+If you do not read the job advert in detail, you may be missing key instructions that the employer wants you to do – for instance including a cover letter with a specific word count.

-Some employers want you specifically exclude things from your application – for instance, they may not want to see a CV that accompanies your application, they prefer you to complete their application and send that in on its own.
+Some employers want you to specifically exclude things from your application – for instance, they may not want to see a CV that accompanies your application, they prefer you to complete their application and send that in on its own.

-Completing your Application
+Completing Your Application

 - Write as neatly as you can – always include a covering letter unless the job specification tells you not to.

-- Write N/A (not applicable) instead of leaving any sections or boxes blank but do not abbreviate or shorten any other words
+- Write N/A (not applicable) instead of leaving any sections or boxes blank, but do not abbreviate or shorten any other words.

-- Tailor your application to the skills and experience outlined in the job specification – if you are sending in your CV, change it slightly to highlight relevant points by subtly changing words or sentences
+- Tailor your application to the skills and experience outlined in the job specification – if you are sending in your CV, change it slightly to highlight relevant points by subtly changing words or sentences.

-- Include full address and contact details – it is not good manners to accept calls regarding applications at work, so include your mobile number and email address
+- Include full address and contact details – it is not good manners to accept calls regarding applications at work, so include your mobile number and email address.

-- The education sections should always begin with your secondary school and results from there, you do not need to include primary school details
+- The education sections should always begin with your secondary school and results from there, you do not need to include primary school details.

-- If you are currently studying, then include details in the education section, explaining clearly that you have not yet completed the course
+- If you are currently studying, then include details in the education section, explaining clearly that you have not yet completed the course.

 Keep a copy of your application, and refer to it again if you are called for interview.
 If your application is one you are very pleased with, you may wish to use it to help you the next time you write a job application and covering letter.